vocalpy/crowsetta/doc/howto-user-format.rst

 projects (the bits above) and you make that into a function.
 At first you just copy and paste it into all your projects.
 Then you decide you also want to save everyone else in your lab the effort of writing the same code, so you put the script on your lab’s Github page.
-Cool, cool.
+This is a step in the right direction, although your function gives you back a ``list`` of ``dict``\ s.
+You have to type a lot of things like ``annot_list[0].annot_dict['seg_onsets']`` which gets kind of annoying and makes you wonder if you should spend Christmas break learning how to use one of those hacker text editors like ``vim``.

-But now you’re publishing a PLOS Comp Biology paper, *Pidgeon Bat:
+But now you’re publishing a paper in *PLOS Comp.
+Bio.* called “Pidgeon
-Emergence of Dialects in Colonies of Multiple Bat Species*.
-You want to share your data with the world, mainly to satisfy reviewer #3 (who you are pretty sure from the way they write is Oswald Cobblepot, professor emeritus of ethology and author of the seminal review from 1982, *Bat
-Calls: A Completely Innate Behavior Encoded Genetically*).
+Bat: Emergence of Dialects in Colonies of Multiple Bat Species”.
+You want to share your data with the world, mainly to mollify reviewer #3 (who you are pretty sure from the way they write is Oswald Cobblepot, professor emeritus of ethology at Metropolitan University of Fruitville, Florida, and author of the seminal review from 1982, “Bat Calls: A Completely Innate Behavior Encoded Genetically”).
 The problem is that reviewer #3 only knows how to write Fortran code and definitely doesn’t have the patience to read through ``parse_batlab_mat`` to figure out if they are convinced that your group can consistently record and identify bat calls.

+What you really want is to share your data and write your code in a way that doesn’t depend on anyone knowing anything about ``BatLAB`` or\ ``SoNAR`` and how they save data and annotations.
+This is where ``crowsetta`` comes to your rescue.

 Okay, now that we’ve set up some background for our case study, let’s go through the steps we outlined above.